eclipse-edc/docs/developer/handbook.md

 #### Contract definitions

 Contract definitions are how [assets](#assets) and [policies](#policies) are linked together.
 It is our way of expressing which policies are in effect for an asset.
-So when we want to offer an asset (or several assets), we use a contract definition to express under what conditions we do that.
-Those conditions are comprised by a _contract policy_ and the _access policy_, see below for details.
-Those policies are referenced by ID, that means they must be created prior to the contract definition.
+So when we want to offer an asset (or several assets) in the dataspace, we use a contract definition to express under what conditions we do that.
+Those conditions are comprised of a _contract policy_ and an _access policy_, see below for details.
+Those policies are referenced by ID, that means they must already exist in the policy store before creating the contract definition.

-It is important to note that contract definitions are an _internal object_, i.e. they **never** leave the realm of the provider, and they are **never** sent directly to the consumer.
+It is important to note that contract definitions are a _internal objects_, i.e. they **never** leave the realm of the provider, and they are **never** sent to the consumer.

 - **access policy**: determines whether a particular consumer is offered an asset or not.
-For example, we may want to restrict certain assets such that only consumers of a particular geography may see them.
-Consumers outside that geography wouldn't even get them in their [catalog](#catalog).
+For example, we may want to restrict certain assets such that only consumers within a particular geography can see them.
+Consumers outside that geography wouldn't even have them in their [catalog](#catalog).
 - **contract policy**: determines the conditions for initiating a contract negotiation for a particular asset.
-That does not automatically guarantee the establishment of a contract, it merely expresses the _eligibility_ to start the negotiation.
+Note that does not automatically guarantee the successful _creation_ of a contract, it merely expresses the _eligibility_ to start the negotiation.

 Contract definitions also contain an `assetSelector`, which - in broad terms - is a query expression that defines all the assets that are included in the definition, not unlike an SQL SELECT statement.
 With that it is possible to configure the same set of conditions (= access policy and contract policy) for a multitude of assets.

 Please note that creating an `assetSelector` may require knowledge about the shape of an Asset and can get complex fairly quickly, so be sure to read the chapter about [querying](#expressing-queries-with-a-criterion).